pauleveritt/pycharm_companion/docs/tips/create-and-run-scratch-buffers.rst

 ==============================

 Sometimes you just want to do some quick typing and not commit to saving the result in your project.
-PyCharm's :ref:`topic-scratches` serve just this purpose.
+PyCharm's :ref:`kbbtopic-scratches` serve just this purpose.